aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 ### Summary
 * This project uses `node@14.x` and `npm@8.x` for development (see [Setup](#setup))
-* Before opening a PR, find an existing issue or open a new one to discuss the proposed change.
-PR without an issue or discussion has high risk of being rejected.
-We don't want to you to waste time.
-And it is very uncomfortable for us to reject a PR
+* Before opening a Pull Request, please find the existing related issue or open a new one to discuss the proposed change.
+A PR without a related issue or discussion has an high risk of being rejected.
+We are very appreciative and thankful for your time and efforts and we want to make sure they are not wasted.
 * After your proposal has been reviewed and accepted by at least one of the project's maintainers, you can submit a pull request
 * When opening a PR make sure to follow the checklist inside the pull request template